List of Hersheypark attractions

-This is a list of Hersheypark attractions giving an overview of the rides and attractions, as well as information about the rides or attractions themselves.
+This is a list of Hersheypark attractions, giving an overview of the rides and attractions at the theme park located in Hershey, Pennsylvania.
 Hersheypark currently has 76 rides and water attractions.

 Present attractions

 Roller coasters

-Hersheypark has 13 roller coasters, the most of any amusement park in Pennsylvania.
+Hersheypark has 14 roller coasters, the most of any amusement park in Pennsylvania.

 Water rides

 Hersheypark has 16 water rides, 6 of which are part of the slide complex Coastline Plunge.
 All of the water rides are located in The Boardwalk, except Coal Cracker, which is located in Kissing Tower Hill, near Great Bear.